h-cel/hydro-climatic-biomes/README.md

 ## Running the tests

 In order to test the framework, a folder with 7 .csv files is provided (test).
 This folder contains the datasets for the locations {(-29.5,144.5), (-29.5,145.5), (-29.5,147.5), (-30.5,143.5), (29.5, 115.5), (29.5, 112.5), (29.5, 113.5)}.
 For different locations, the user should modify the line 23 of the script main.py, giving the right coordinates.
-In general, the user can use the datasets provided by http://www.sat-ex.ugent.be/data.php in order to run the framework at global scale.
+In general, the user can use the datasets provided on [the SAT-EX data page](http://www.sat-ex.ugent.be/data.php) in order to run the framework at global scale.
 In this case, line 23 of the script main.py should be modified into "coords = joblib.load('./coords.pkl')".
 The file coords.pkl is also provided and it contains the coordinates for all the land pixels.

 To execute the script, use the following commands: